The Word Problem is Solvable for 3-free Artin groups in Quadratic Time: Proof of technical lemmas

-\begin{proof} Assume that $w$ is completely positive (the negative case is analogous).
-The~$\chi$ must be a positive critical subword and $p(\tau(\chi))=m$.
+\begin{proof} Assume that $w$ is positive (the negative case is analogous).
+The subword $\zeta$ must be a positive critical subword and $p(\zeta)=p(\tau(\zeta))=m$.
 Thus there is at least one positive alternating sequence of length~$m$ in~$w'$.
-Let~$\sigma$ be the suffix of~$w'$ starting at the rightmost such sequence.
-The suffix~$\sigma$ will be a positive word generated by~$a,b$ with exactly one positive alternating sequence of length~$m$.
+Let~$\xi$ be the suffix of~$w'$ starting at the rightmost such sequence.
+The suffix~$\xi$ will be a positive word generated by~$a,b$ with exactly one positive alternating sequence of length~$m$ an hence a critical word.

 Assume that~$w$ is unsigned.
-The case~$\chi$ is a suffix of~$w$ follows from \Cref{prop:tau properties}, so assume that~$\chi$ is not a suffix of~$w$.
-We know that $p(\chi)=p(w)$ and $n(\chi)=n(w)$ so~$\chi$ is also an unsigned critical word and~$\chi$ must end in an alternation.
-The letter in~$w$ after this alternation should not increase the length of the alternation.
-Thus, for example if $l[\chi]=a$, then the next letter in~$w$ must be in $\{a,b^{-1}\}$.
-Applying~$\tau$ to~$\chi$ we get $l[\tau(\chi)]=b^{-1}$, and so the smallest suffix of~$w'$ containing~$\tau(\chi)$ is also a freely reduced word with the same value of~$p$ and~$n$.
-We just need to show that this suffix has critical form.
+We know that $p(\zeta)=p(w)$ and $n(\zeta)=n(w)$ so~$\zeta$ is also an unsigned critical word and~$\zeta$ must begin in an alternation.
+Any letter in~$w$ before this alternation should not increase the length of the alternation.
+Thus, for example if $f[\zeta]=a$, then either $\zeta$ is a prefix of $w$ or the letter preceding $a$ in~$w$ must be in $\{a,b^{-1}\}$.
+Applying~$\tau$ to~$\zeta$ we get $f[\tau(\zeta)]=b^{-1}$.
+Thus the alternation at the beginning of $\tau(\zeta)$ does not introduce any free cancellations to $w'$ nor does it increase the value of $p$ or $n$.
+We also know that $\zeta$ ends in an alternation and a similar argument can be applied to the alternation at the end of $\tau(\zeta)$.
+Thus~$w'$ is also a freely reduced word with the same value of~$p$ and~$n$.